developerpiru/TRACS/README.md

 	sudo apt-get update
 	sudo apt-get install python3-pandas

-Installing pandas usually installs numpy as well.
-If not, you can install it as follows:
+Installing pandas will usually install numpy as well.
+In case it didn't, you can install it as follows:

 	sudo apt-get update
 	sudo apt-get install python3-numpy